justbetter/magento2-dotenv/README.md

 # Magento 2 DotEnv loader

 Adds support for .env configuration files to Magento 2.
 Variables in the .env file are used to fill in `app/etc/env.php` variables.
 This file can be added to source control when using this package.
 I think having more than one environment file is weird.
-Besides of that you can lock environment variables in the env.php but it's not really managable via source control.

 ## Credits
 Credits to [this package](https://github.com/Pr00xxy/magento2-dotenv) which inspired me to make this package.